devarshipancholi/University-Email-Engagement-Analysis/README.md

 # University-Email-Engagement-Analysis
-This is the project where our client data was from Cornell University.
-Analyzed two different datasets of about a million observations and derived business insights which helped the client to make University Email Engagement process more efficient and cost effective.
+As a part of the course Business Analytics, we were assigned a project regarding Cornell University email-engagement rate.
+It was basically an open-ended problem with 2 main datasets of about a million observations which analyzed using Alteryx Advance.
+Once the data was ready to go and cleaned we used R as our statistical analysis software and derived valuable business insights which helped the client to make the Email Engagement process more efficient and cost effective.
+We improved the conversion rate from prospective students to applicants from 28% to 37% respectively.
-Processed more than a million rows from two different datasets, we provided valuable insights for increasing the efficiency of Email Engagement for the client.
-Improved the conversion rate from prospective students to applicants from 28% to 37% respectively.
 Have a look at the pdf to get a detailed idea on this project.